Search

 SYMPTOMS of VASCULITIS

-Symptoms of Vasculitis: 25% of patients with GPA reported no symptoms of vasculitis.
-This is similar to the 22% in the VPPRN community.
+Symptoms of Vasculitis: 28% of patients with GPA reported no symptoms of vasculitis at the January 2024 check-in.
+This is similar to the 24% in the VPPRN community.

 Patients with GPA